-[0077] Referring now to Figure 11 the BJS 110 signals a "Propose" request 117 to element 138 of JCM 112 which determines if the job state of the Hinted for sub-job's CJR is "cjsActive".
-If it is, it notifies element 140 and the JCM 112 then forwards the BJS Propose to the component basic services (Video 111) for processing.
+[0090] If element 116 of Figure 12 determines that the sub-job is already in the CR queue then part A of the JCM 112 signals element 138 in part B of JCM 112 (shown in Figure 13), which determines if the job state of the CJR is "cjsActive".
+If it is, it notifies element 139 as described above, which sets the state of the sub-job's Propose to "propose in progress" "true".
+Element 139 then notifies element 140 and the JCM 112B then forwards the BJS Propose to the component basic services (Video 111) for processing.
 Video 111 processes the request as normal and sends an Accept to the BJS via the JCM.
+After processing the image, Video 111 follows the steps as outlined above with respect to Figure 15 and issues an "Image Complete" and sets the state of the Propose to "propose in progress" "false".
 The BJS sends a SubJobComplete to the JCM which deletes the sub-job from the BR and CR job queues at 314.
 On the other hand if element 138 determines that the job state of the CJR is not active then it signals element 144 which determines if the sub-job state is "cjsQueuedHalted".
 If it is, then element 144 signals element 316 to delete the sub-job request and element 146 returns a "NoAcceptHalt".

-[0078] If element 144 determines that the job state is not "cjsQueuedHalted" it signals element 318 which determines if the job state is "cjsSuspending".
+[0091] If element 144 determines that the job state is not "cjsQueuedHalted" it signals element 318 which determines if the job state is "cjsSuspending".
 If it is, it signals element 320 which determines if it is the first band of the image.
-If it is not the first band of the image then element 320 signals element 140 and the JCM 112 then forwards the BJS Propose to the component basic services (Video) for processing.
-Video processes the request as normal and sends an Accept to the BJS via the JCM.
+If it is not the first band of the image then element 320 signals element 140 and the JCM 112B then forwards the BJS Propose to the component basic services (Video 111) for processing.
+Video 111 processes the request as normal and sends an Accept to the BJS via the JCM.
+After processing the image, Video 111 follows the steps as outlined above with respect to Figure 15 and issues an "Image Complete" and sets the state of the Propose to "propose in progress" "false".
 The BJS sends a "SubJobComplete" to the JCM, which deletes the sub-job from the BR and CR job queues at 314.
 On the other hand if element 138 determines that the job state of the CJR is not "cjsActive" then it signals element 144 which determines if the sub-job state is "cjsQueued".

-[0079] If element 320 determines that the sub-job is the first band of the image then it signals element 322 to set the CJR state to "cjsQueuedHalted" which in turn causes element 324 to set the component BJR's to "bjsQueued".
+[0092] If element 320 determines that the sub-job is the first band of the image then it signals element 322 to set the CJR state to "cjsQueuedHalted" which in turn causes element 324 to set the component BJR's to "bjsQueued".
 Element 326 then deletes the job request and the JCM returns a "NoAcceptHalt" at 328 to the BJS.